-Overlooking a lovely stretch of the Mekong, this vast forest temple is centred on a cliff rising out of the river.
-The very peaceful temple is respected by Thais because of their reverence for the founding abbot, Ajahn Thet, a disciple of Ajahn Mun Bhuridatto.
-Several monuments in his honour, including a lifelike wax statue and a glistening chedi (religions monuments) are found around the grounds.
+Overlooking a lovely stretch of the Mekong, this vast forest temple is centred on a small cliff rising out of the river.
+It's respected by Thais because of their reverence for the founding abbot, Luang Pu Thet, a disciple of Ajahn Mun Bhuridatto.
+Several monuments in his honour, including lifelike statues and a large chedi, are found around the grounds.
 Visitors must dress respectfully: no shorts above the knees or sleeveless tops.

 The temple is midway between Si Chiangmai and Sangkhom.

 A few buses from Nong Khai (50B, two hours) pass the entrance, and then it's a longish walk to the buildings.